uis-dat320-fall16/course-info/lab-exam.md

 ###Lab Exam Procedure

-The procedure for the lab exam is as follows:

 1. You are expected to come to the lab between 0700-0800 in morning of your exam date to set up the necessary terminal windows and otherwise prepare things